Alexander McDougall Brown

 In 1873 he was involved in inaugural meeting of the Winnipeg Board of Trade.
 Appointed Winnipeg City Clerk on 9 February 1874, his first duty was to “obtain a cupboard to contain the Corporation papers.”
 This action marked the beginning of the City of Winnipeg archives.
 In 1877 he was selected to read the address to Lord Dufferin on the steps of City Hall.
 He resigned the City Clerkship in 1882 and was succeeded by his son Charles James Brown.
 He speculated heavily during the real estate boom of 1881-1882 and it was reported that his “entire possessions were swept away.”

 He was married twice.
 His children with an as-yet unidentified first wife were Charles James Brown, William Brown, J. R. Brown, Fred Brown, Frank A. Brown, ?
 Brown (wife of C. W. Graham), and ?
 Brown (wife of J. B. Berryman).
 He and second wife Bella Brown (c1850-?) had five children: Belle Brown (c1871-?), Harry Brown (c1873-?), Joseph Brown (c1876-?), Nora Brown (c1879-?), and Leitta Brown (c1881-?).
 In the early days of Winnipeg, his residence “Browns” was the social centre of the town.
 Under the “whole hearted hospitality” of him and his amiable wife, guests experienced “impromptu dances, concerts and improvised feasts, that were as perfectly enjoyable as they were unconventional.”
-He was an active Mason (Ancient Landmark Lodge and Prince Rupert’s Royal Arch Chapter) and was twice married.
+He was an active Mason (Ancient Landmark Lodge and Prince Rupert’s Royal Arch Chapter).

 He died at Winnipeg on 14 December 1895 and was buried in the St. John’s Cathedral Cemetery.